bobgeorgethe3rd/wouterdocs/albert/Albert Construction.md

 ### Step 4: Enjoy!

 You're done!
-Go enjoy your apron and make every stain a memory!
+Now go enjoy your apron and make every stain a memory!